Shahid Kapoor Talks About Sharing Screen Space With His Little Bro Ishaan Khatter; READ!

 Speaking to Hindustan Times, Shahid said that he would work with Ishaan if the right script comes along.
 "If we like a script, I would be happy to work with him.
 It's tough enough playing a character, and if you are working with your younger brother, you feel responsible and don't want that stress of trying to crack a film.
 It is actually tougher, but like I said, if something interesting comes along, then we will do it," he said.

 He went on to recall the first time he thought Ishaan had it in him to be a dancer.
-Shahid was shooting for Shaandaar with Alia, when an 18 year old Ishaan had come to visit him.
+Shahid was shooting for Shaandaar with Alia, when an 18-year-old Ishaan had come to visit him.
 "All of us had gone out partying, and suddenly this guy comes and takes over the dance floor.
 And I was like 'Ishaan thoda chill maar', but he was like 'look at my moves'.
 So, I knew this one will be a dancer," he said.

 Shahid and Ishaan just got back from an all-boys biking trip in Europe.
 The two were joined by actor Kunal Khemmu on this trip, and had been treating their fans to pictures on their Instagram.